Glossary

 Anchor

-Set of client-side data that proof the inclusion of a unique commitment inside a transaction.
+Set of client-side data that proves the inclusion of a unique commitment inside a transaction.
 In RGB protocol it is constituted by:

 • The Bitcoin transaction ID of the witness transaction.

-• The ETP in case of Tapret commitment scheme.
+• The ETP in the case of Tapret commitment scheme.

 AluVM